shreyabanga/teamName.h/README.md

 Invalid Plays:
 1. Playing any card except the 2 of Spades when starting the first trick of a round/hand
 2. Playing a Hearts card in the first trick
-3. Starting a trick with a Hearts card before Hearts have been broken (i.e. before a hearts card or the Queen of Spades has been played)
+3. Starting a trick with a Hearts card before Hearts have been broken (i.e. before a Hearts card or the Queen of Spades has been played)
 4. Playing a card of a different suit from the lead card of a trick when you are able to play the same suit